Licensed providers on Klarity provide personalized treatment. Find a provider that matches your needs and preferences.

 Because tricyclic antidepressants influence serotonin levels, there’s an increased risk of bleeding that only occurs when the patient is already on a blood thinner like Warfarin.
 Platelets in your blood release serotonin to help heal wounds and form blood vessels.
 When taken with other medications that impact serotonin levels, you could have abnormal bleeding.
 Talk with your healthcare provider immediately if bleeding events occur.

-At Klarity, we know that trying to find a provider in your area, requesting time off from work, and commuting long distances for appointments can make accessing care much more difficult—especially when you are dealing with treatment-resistant depression.
+At Klarity Health, we know that trying to find a provider in your area, requesting time off from work, and commuting long distances for appointments can make accessing care much more difficult—especially when you are dealing with treatment-resistant depression.

-Klarity makes online mental health treatment fast and hassle-free.
-When you book on our platform, we’ll connect you virtually with a board-certified mental health provider who can diagnose and prescribe medication online.
+Klarity Health makes online mental health treatment fast and hassle-free.
+When you book on our platform, we’ll connect you virtually with a board-certified mental health provider who can diagnose and prescribe medication online if medication is medically necessary for your treatment plan.

 Ready to get better faster?
 Find a provider and meet with them in two days or less!